Data Center Power

 Modern clusters can require significant power.
 Each rack in your Aspen Systems cluster is normally equipped with rack mounted PDUs which provide power to one or more nodes.
 Each unit is an important part of phasing power to your servers.
 Normally, one or more PDUs are installed in the rear of the rack behind the node mounting infrastructure and do not impact the rack space available for mounting your other hardware.
 Aspen Systems can provide your cluster with switched PDUs.
 Cluster administrators can use these switched PDUs to remotely power off any system in the cluster.
 Metered PDUs are available as well, which administrators can poll for circuit status and load.
 Various APC metered vertical server rack PDUs pictured left.

-Growing demand for computing power and constrains on physical space have led to every more densely packed rack enclosures.
+Growing demand for computing power and constraints on physical space have led to more densely packed rack enclosures.
 And as the number of rack-mounted servers, blade servers, network switches and routers has increased, so has the need for power in the rack.

 These PDUs are usually connected directly to outlets on the wall, under your raised floor, or in your overhead rack infrastructure.
 They can also be connected to UPS units which are located in your Aspen Systems rack(s) or elsewhere.

 One of the most common customer errors is to specify incorrect plug types for their cluster installation.
 National Electrical Manufacturers Association (NEMA) plugs and receptacles are commonly used in North America, and use designators such as “NEMA L6-30R” to identify receptacle and plug types.
 The “R” stands for receptacle, which is the receptacle you provide at your facility to plug your cluster into, while “P” stands for plug.

 You may need to consult with your electrical personnel at your facility to determine exactly what receptacles you have or can support.
 Speak with your Aspen Systems sales engineer if you need assistance about your options or what type of receptacles your current facility has.